 What: Brooklyn has bao too!
 This joint in the Bath Beach neighborhood has crab and pork soup dumplings with a light, thin dough that won’t dare break when you pick them up.

 7. Brooklyn Chop House, FiDi

 What: If you want a different twist on traditional soup dumplings, you might want to try these delicious French Onion Soup Dumplings at Brooklyn Chop House!
-Just steps away from the Brooklyn Bridge, this Asian-fusion steakhouse also offers Pork Soup Dumplings and Crab Soup Dumplings — plus, they’re opening their own dumpling shop in the East Village this spring!
+Just steps away from the Brooklyn Bridge, this Asian-fusion steakhouse also offers Pork Soup Dumplings and Crab Soup Dumplings — plus, since it was SO popular they actually opened up their own dedicated dumpling shop in the East Village (as an automat)!

 Where: 150 Nassau St.

 What: This spot has been a Flushing staple, but was closed for a while as it moved to its new, over-5,000-square-foot location down the street inside inside One Fulton Square.
 The new menu includes this multi-colored dish of six different flavors: pork, crab meat and pork, truffle, Chinese squash, chicken, and foie gras.
 Plus, a glassed-in kitchen allows you to watch the dumplings being made right in front of you!

 What: Yaso serves Shanghai street foods, specializing in some of the most delicious soup dumplings!
 There are also locations in Industry City (Brooklyn), NoHo (Manhattan), and Jersey City.

 10. Drunken Dumpling, East Village